flutter/plugins/packages/url_launcher/url_launcher/README.md

 check with [`canLaunchUrl`](https://pub.dev/documentation/url_launcher/latest/url_launcher/canLaunchUrl.html).

-However, `canLaunchUrl` can return false even if `launchUrl` would work in some circumstances (in web applicaitons, on mobile without the necessary configuration as described above, etc.), so in cases where you can provide fallback behavior it is better to use `launchUrl` directly and handle failure.
+However, `canLaunchUrl` can return false even if `launchUrl` would work in some circumstances (in web applications, on mobile without the necessary configuration as described above, etc.), so in cases where you can provide fallback behavior it is better to use `launchUrl` directly and handle failure.
 For example, a UI button that would have sent feedback email using a `mailto` URL